-Budgeted cost: £28,300
+Budgeted cost: £20,300

 Activity Evidence that supports this approach Challenge number(s) addressed Experiences promoted in the curriculum.
 Essential experiences built in to the SEC curriculum eg forest school.
 Funding for educational visits for PP children.
 Music tuition for PP children.
 Sport events and competitions promoted for PP children.
 Outdoor learning, including forest school and the allotment.
 Language is contextualised in concrete experiences and language-rich environments.
 Ofsted research 2019 places emphasis on improving cultural capital, particularly for disadvantaged pupils.
 Enrichment activities offer children a context for learning and a stimulus to trigger their interest, which can be evidenced in pupil books and data.
 EEF - sports participation increases educational achievement and attainment.
 EEF- outdoor adventure learning shows positive benefits on academic learning and self-confidence.
 Research has shown that listening to music and playing an instrument can increase vocabulary (Piro & Ortiz 2009), support cognitive function (Bilhartz, Bruhn, Olson 1999), develop reading and writing ability (Hodges & O'Connell 2005).
 1, 2 Emotional wellbeing and support.
-Mindfulness sessions.
+Mindfulness/Yoga sessions.
 ELSA support for individuals.
 School councillor Forest school - block sessions and transport.
-Allotment - weekly sessions for small groups with a Stress reduction and cognitive therapy - 'Hoffman et al' 2010.
+Allotment - weekly sessions for small groups with a professional horticulturalist.
+Stress reduction and cognitive therapy - 'Hoffman et al' 2010.
 'Mindfulness training in primary schools significantly enhances levels of positive outlook and life satisfaction.'
 BMC Psychology Amundsen, Riby, Hamilton, Hope & McGann 2020.
-EEF - Social and Emotional Learning From our own experience within school, we have seen a positive impact on pupil wellbeing after 1, 2 professional horticulturalist. spending time in our allotment.
+EEF - Social and Emotional Learning From our own experience within school, we have seen a positive impact on pupil wellbeing after spending time in our allotment.
 This is supported by research, 'Impact of School Gardening in School.'
-NFER (RHS) 2010 Wrap around care to allow pupils to attend sports, arts and other clubs.
+NFER (RHS) 2010 1, 2

+Wrap around care to allow pupils to attend sports, arts and other clubs.
+Provision to support with homework and reading at the afterschool club.
 Pupils who are eligible for PP often do not have access to extra-curricular activities.
 This will allow pupils to have an active experience and participate in the arts, sports and wellbeing.
-3 Provision to support with homework and reading at the after school club.
 Good quality wraparound childcare has a positive impact on children's outcomes.
 Research by NatCen shows that participating in organised sports and joining after school clubs can help to improve children's academic performance and social skills.
 For disadvantaged children, those who attended after school clubs fared better than their peers.
-'Wraparound and Holiday Childcare' DFE 2016 Out of school activities during primary school and KS2 attainment Jenny Chanfreau et al. Development of the Arts (art, music, drama, dance) within the curriculum and wider experience. • Artsmark • Arts award EEF - Arts Participation can have a positive impact in other academic areas of the curriculum.
+'Wraparound and Holiday Childcare' DFE 2016 Out of school activities during primary school and KS2 attainment, lenny Chapfreau et al. 3 Out of school activities during primary school and KS2 attainment Jenny Chanfreau et al. Development of the Arts (art, music, drama, dance) within the curriculum and wider experience. • Artsmark • Arts award EEF - Arts Participation can have a positive impact in other academic areas of the curriculum.
 Our own experiences show that performing, increases individual confidence and develops lifelong skills.
 1, 2

-Total budgeted cost: £64,425
+Total budgeted cost: £50,283